 - Understanding (1) how distinct segmental identities of the nephron are specified during development and (2) how their cellular identities are maintained during homeostasis

 - Analysis of epigenetic changes in microRNA profiles following lower urinary tract obstruction

 Our research team, led by Pramod P. Reddy, MD and Joo-Seop Park, PhD, works on these projects.

 The main objective of our clinical research program is to advance the diagnosis, treatment and prevention of genitourinary diseases in children and young adults.
 We achieve this through outcomes research, studies of clinical effectiveness and clinical trials.

-We currently have five clinical research projects underway:
+We currently have many clinical research projects underway:

 - Clinical outcomes in patients with anorectal malformations that have co-existing genitourinary pathology

 - Long-term clinical outcomes in patients with posterior urethral valves (PUV)